grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

-# Specifying Functional Boundaries and Conditions
+# Specifying functional boundaries and conditions

 I> ### A Disclaimer
 I>